 - 1. Violation of the building scheme. - 2.
-Changes in the approved design without approval of the Design Consultant. - 3.
-Re-sale of the property where construction has not yet commenced or is not yet completed, unless the owner arranges for a new deposit by a new purchaser/owner. - 4.
+Changes in the approved design without approval of the Design Consultant. - unless the owner arranges for a new deposit by a new purchaser/owner. - 4.
 Site disturbance of any kind prior to the design approval being granted.